Chapter 8: Complicity

 “Threaded wrong,” Orath said.
 “The replacement stock from the Authority warehouse.
 Left-hand thread on a right-hand seat.”

 Haddon took the valve seat.
 Turned it in his fingers.
 The threads were clean, well-cut — and wrong.
-A left-hand thread on a component specified for right-hand installation.
+Left-hand thread on a component specified for right-hand installation.
 It would seat flush, pass a visual inspection, and fail under thermal expansion.

 “How many in the batch?”